 BREAD AND THE POOR

 The definition as well as the attitude of poverty has changed.
 The modern poor no longer get their hands dirty nor do they beg.
 They expect to be served immediately and without thanks.
-I have taken groceries to people tat were still in their nighties at noon while my wife was already at work for five hours.
+I have taken groceries to people that were still in their nighties at noon while my wife was already at work for five hours.
 I myself had to take a break to feed a person and when she opened the door it appeared that I was not the only deliveryman.
-They would come to my office in church and if I asked a question or I was not giving them what they wanted, they went instantly to the next church and when they ran out of churches, there was always the next town.
+They would come to my office in Church and if I asked a question, and if I was not giving them what they wanted, they went instantly to the next Church and when they ran out of Churches…there was always the next town.
 The stories that some vagrants told appealed to the pocketbooks of the softhearted.
 Their skill to make one feel guilty was phenomenal.
 One drifter came into my office with big backpack.
 I gave him some money to go next door and get some grocery while he could leave is backpack with me.
 He ran out of the office before I gave him the money and called me a brother that could not be trusted.
 We allowed a scoundrel stay in our camper and he left us with some telephone charges.
-He attended church with us and helped in painting our sanctuary.
-Meanwhile he was plotting how to use me as a reference to cone another minister to loan him ten thousand Dollars.
-I was privileged to serve the Church in New York City that was built by the eminent Reverend, Dr. Walter Rauschenbusch, author, pastor, teacher, theologian and father of “The Social Gospel.”
-One day a well dressed man in his late fifties came to my office telling me that he was new to the area, had found suitable accommodation, would attend my church and sing in our choir and was a great informed admirer of Dr. Rauschenbusch.
+He attended Church with us and helped in painting our sanctuary.
+Meanwhile he was plotting how to use me as a reference to cone another minister to loan him ten thousand dollars.
+I was privileged to serve the Church in New York City that was built by the eminent Reverend, Dr. Walter Rauschenbusch, author, pastor, teacher, theologian, and father of “The Social Gospel.”
+One day, a well dressed man in his late fifties came to my office telling me that he was new to the area, had found suitable accommodation, would attend my Church and sing in our choir and was a great informed admirer of Dr. Rauschenbusch.
 All he needed was some money to get him over the time it would take his bank account to transfer to his new residence.
 He had prayed over it and he was led to me and we too prayed and his words outdistanced mine by far.
-Fortunately this pigeon (I) was not carrying a checkbook or several hundred Dollars in my pocket nor did I have access to the Church treasury.
+Fortunately this pigeon (I) was not carrying a checkbook or several hundred dollars in my pocket, nor did I have access to the church treasury.
 I had lunch money and I let him have it and I never saw this man again.

 In New York City, our church was located in “Hell’s Kitchen, on 43rd Street near 9thAvenue.
 Our ladies would put on great meals and homeless street people would come in, not to eat but pick up the twenty-five cents for subway tokens.
 One of our deacons began to take these vagrants to the subway station and buy tokens and most of them stopped coming for meals.
 They were interested in liquor and not in bread.
 Five minutes before I would enter the pulpit, a hungry stranger would show up and make me reach into my pocket and part with a few dollars.
 I soon learned to carry no money and invited these strangers to stay for service and the deacons would take care of them.
 Very few stayed and ate with us.
 We always had some refreshments after church.
 Some of our members observed some driving away in expensive cars.
 A dear pastoral friend of ours had a little widow in their church of meager means.
 She liked this one radio mister’s emphasis on the needy and she supported the minister for years until one day when she decided to take him some of her own baked goodies.
 It was strenuous to take a bus and walk some distance to the address.
 To her dismay, it was a mansion with servants that would not let her inside the door.
 Human greed and dishonesty add to the reasons why we will always have the poor with us.
 How much money that is publicly donated for the poor really goes to them?
 It costs government three Dollars to administer one Dollar, uncontrolled agencies cost three Dollars to send two Dollars and the major religious denominations only spent less than seven cents of the Dollar on administration.
 The reason denominations can be so generous is that their staffs are paid by separate donations.
 The cost of administering bread at this pace will become prohibitive.